ShoKuno5/shokuno5.github.io/src/content/research/research.md

 **2025/09/13**
 - There is nothing happier than receiving money for the mathematics I do.
+- All the assumption I had made to build a self image were to be discarded before the entry of the tower.

 **2025/09/11**
 - The definition of one's intelligence is the ability to cognize and localize one's self in the embedding context and act on the persona.